GDPR (General Data Protection Regulation)

 Key benefits of GDPR Compliance:

-• Reduction of maintenance costs : GDPR compliance can help your organization to reduce its costs by encouraging you to remove any existing information inventory software and applications which are no longer relevant to your company.
+- Reduction of maintenance costs: GDPR compliance can help your organization to reduce its costs by encouraging you to remove any existing information inventory software and applications that are no longer relevant to your company.

-• Improved alignment with technological change : As an extension of GDPR compliance, your organization will enhance the security and privacy of its network, devices, and applications.
-To check conformity with the requirements the organization can use GDPR compliance Checklist.
+- Improved alignment with technological change: As an extension of GDPR compliance, your organization will enhance the security and privacy of its network, devices, and applications.
+To check conformity with the requirements the organization can use the GDPR compliance Checklist.

 What is the purpose of the GDPR Certification?